mgold/elm-nonempty-list/README.md

 foldl1 (+) two --> 6
 ```

-For actual usage, I recommend `import List.Nonempty as NE exposing (Nonempty,
+For actual usage, I recommend `import List.Nonempty as NE exposing (Nonempty)`
-(:::))` to import the type and infix cons.
+to just import the type.

 ## Testing